Ediz97/Minesweeper/README.md

 # Minesweeper v1.0

+[Outdated!]
 Play my version of Minesweeper!

 ![Screenshot of the game](minesweeper-screenshot.png)